 Supermarkets are full of conveniences that, on further inspection, don’t offer much convenience.
 And there’s a cost to convenience, whether real or imagined convenience.
 Here’s how you can replace one of the most useless: pancake mix.
 Making homemade pancakes from scratch is just as easy.
 I have a couple of easy homemade pancake syrup recipes, too.

 By using ingredients you probably have on hand for other things, you probably save some money.
 After all, you are not paying for the factory’s labor costs, advertising, transportation, packaging, etc. And it won’t really take any more time to make them.

-Your pancakes will taste better, and cooking from scratch is more sustainable.
+Your pancakes will taste better, and cooking from scratch can be part of your contribution to food sustainability.
 What’s not to love?

 Inconvenience of pancake mixes